• Skip to primary navigation

 1st Problem

-You’re trying to gain muscle mass but you’re not seeing any results.
+You’re trying to gain muscle mass but not seeing any results.

-1st solution – Increase your daily calorie intake.
+1st solution is – Increase your daily calorie intake.

-Your body has a priority list in which it abides by when it comes to how it spends its energy allowance, AKA calories.
+Your body has a priority list by which it abides by when it comes to how it spends its energy allowance, AKA calories.

-People sometimes forget that when your body performs simple actions like breathing, laughing, or even sitting on the couch, it uses calories to do so.
+People sometimes forget that when your body performs simple actions like breathing, laughing, or even sitting on the couch, it uses calories.

-This is why to build muscle; you have to create a calorie surplus to give your body enough materials to carry out this process.
-Or it won’t be made one of your bodies priorities
+This is why building muscle requires creating a calorie surplus to give your body enough materials to carry out this process.
+Or it won’t be made one of your body’s priorities.

-I know there are formulas to find out how many calories you should eat daily, and they are great to find a baseline to start with, but everyone is different, and you have to tweak your fitness plan as you go.
+I know there are formulas to find out how many calories you should eat daily, and they are great for finding a baseline to start with, but everyone is different, and you have to tweak your fitness plan as you go.

-If you”re not seeing any results at all, I would increase your calorie intake by 200 calories a day.
+If you do not see any results, I would increase your calorie intake by 200 calories a day.

 If you’re seeing minimal muscle growth but feel like it should be more significant, try increasing it by 100 calories a day.

-Keep measuring after you increase and tweak again if necessary; just make sure you don’t go too high and add fat.
+Keep measuring after you increase and tweak again if necessary; just ensure you don’t go too high and add fat.
 No one wants to start an unwanted cutting phase.

 2nd Solution – Reduce Your Cardio.